 Parents Responsibility for Teen Drivers

 Teen drivers – even the most responsible among them – are at high risk of causing a crash because they lack the safe driving experience acquired only with time.
 Florida law allows parental responsibility for teen drivers at-fault for car accidents.
-That means if you’re injured or a loved one killed in a Fort Myers car accident caused by a teen driver, you may have additional means of recovering damages.
+That means if you’re injured or a loved one killed in a teen driver accident in Fort Myers, you may have additional means of recovering damages.

 The National Highway Traffic Safety Administration (NHTSA) reports young drivers (those between the ages of 15 and 20) account for roughly 5.4 percent of the total number of licensed drivers in the U.S., and yet more than 2,000 die and another 235,000 are seriously injured yearly in motor vehicle crashes.
 Those who are 16 have higher crash rates than drivers of any other age.
 The AAA Foundation for Traffic Safety reports that per 100 million miles driven, teens 16 and 17 were involved in 361 injury crashes.
 The second-highest group were those 18-to-19, who had a rate of 197.